Observance of Christmas by country: Uruguay

-The celebrations begin at nightfall on Christmas Eve (24 December), with family gatherings where traditionally they eat asado, vitél toné, and desserts such as turrón and panetone, which were incorporated into Uruguayan culture due to European Immigration to the country.
-At the stroke of midnight, people flock to the streets to enjoy fireworks and light firecrackers; meanwhile, Papá Noel (Santa Claus) leaves, next to the Christmas trees, gifts that the children asked for in letters that they left throughout the month in shopping centers and other places where he is seen.
-There is also an exchange of gifts between family and friends.
+The celebrations begin at nightfall on Christmas Eve (24 December), with family gatherings where people traditionally eat asado, picada, vitél toné, and desserts such as turrón and panetone, which entered Uruguayan culture through European immigration.
+At the stroke of midnight, people take to the streets to enjoy fireworks and set off firecrackers, while Papá Noel (Santa Claus) leaves, beside the Christmas tree, the gifts that children requested in letters they had deposited throughout the month in shopping centres and other places where he appears.
+Gift exchanges among family and friends are also customary.

-Because Uruguay lies in the Southern Hemisphere, Christmas is celebrated in summer, which is why open-air music festivals are held from noon on the 24th, and early morning until the 25th, mainly in coastal cities such as Montevideo and Punta del Este, which receives a large number of tourists from neighboring countries.
-On Christmas Day the whole population has the day off to be with their family and friends, so public transport, malls and offices are closed down.
+Because Uruguay lies in the Southern Hemisphere, Christmas is celebrated during the summer.
+As a result, open-air music festivals are held from midday on 24 December and continue into the early hours of the 25th, particularly in coastal cities such as Montevideo and Punta del Este, which attract large numbers of tourists from neighbouring countries.
+On Christmas Day, the population has the day off to spend with family and friends, and public transport, shopping malls and offices remain closed.